-Modelling found that the catch of tuna-group species was 50% lower on average when lightsticks were present, although lightsticks were not significant in accounting for shark catch rates.
-In contrast, other authors generally report an increase in swordfish catch when lightsticks are used on longline gear, although threshold effects have been detected, beyond which the addition of more lightsticks does not increase catch further (Poisson et al. 2010, Anderson et al. 2013).
-Similarly, studies documenting the effects of lightsticks on tuna catch (specifically big eye) report an increase in catch per unit effort commensurate with the use of lightsticks (Murray & Griggs 2003, Hazin et al. 2002).
+In contrast to the findings of this study, other authors generally report an increase in swordfish catch when lightsticks are used on longline gear, although threshold effects have been detected, beyond which the addition of more lightsticks does not increase catch further (Poisson et al. 2010, Anderson et al. 2013).
+Similarly, studies documenting the effects of lightsticks on tuna catch (specifically bigeye) report an increase in catch per unit effort commensurate with the use of lightsticks (Murray & Griggs 2003, Hazin et al. 2002).
 An increase in blue shark catch with lightstick use has also been documented (Poisson et al. 2010).
 While the mechanism by which lightsticks affect catch has not been confirmed, lightsticks may attract (or deter) the fish themselves, or their prey (Poisson et al. 2010).
 Further, the effects of lightsticks may also depend on the size of fish exposed to them (Anderson et al. 2013).
 Finally, lightsticks may attract fish to the general area in which longlines are set, but not to the specific snood on which the stick is placed.

 In addition to the mechanism by which lightsticks affect catch, a number of factors may contribute to our findings in relation to this component of longline gear.
-Examining the effects of lightsticks on individual species (e.g., big eye compared to southern bluefin tuna), rather than the species groups used here due to the preliminary nature of trials, may yield different results.
+Examining the effects of lightsticks on individual species (e.g., bigeye compared to southern bluefin tuna), rather than the species groups used here due to the preliminary nature of trials, may yield different results.
 Further, lumo leads also have luminous properties and the extent of that influence combined with any effects of lightsticks is unknown.
 In addition, in our study, lightstick placement was documented on vessel 3 on the haul.
 By that time, it is possible that some lightsticks may have been removed (i.e., during the soak by sharks).
 However, removals are considered unlikely to have occurred at such broad scale that statistical significance would be affected.
-While the influence of luminosity on catch is confirmed, non-luminous line-weighting methods may be preferred, given skippers can then add simply add lightsticks or not, depending on their preferences.
-Non-luminous lumo leads have been manufactured (B. Sullivan, pers. comm.).
+While the influence of luminosity on catch is confirmed, nonluminous line-weighting methods may be preferred (e.g., including nonfluorescent lumo leads), given skippers can then add simply add lightsticks or not, depending on their preferences.
 However, if luminous lumo leads are used, cost savings on lightsticks may be attractive to fishers.